gabrielgodoy-zz/learning-react-redux/README.md

-# React boilerplate
+# React with Redux boilerplate

-Experimentation project with nice tech put together

 ---